woblerr/gpbackman/COMMANDS.md

 To additional display failed backups, use the --show-failed option.
 To display all backups, use --show-deleted  and --show-failed options together.

+To display backups of a specific type, use the --type option.

 The gpbackup_history.db file location can be set using the --history-db option.
 Can be specified only once.
 The full path to the file is required.